NCAS-CMS/cf-python/docs/source/performance.rst

 <https://docs.dask.org/en/stable/graphs.html>`_ where each task
 (i.e. node) in the graph either defines a chunk of the data, or else an operation to be performed on one or more chunks.
-The data created by an operation are used as an input to the next operation node in the graph.
+The data created by an operation are used as inputs to the next operation node in the graph.
 The tasks in the graph are passed by the scheduler to the available pool of processing elements (PEs) which execute the tasks in parallel until the final result has been computed.

-The following example shows the task graph for a simple data
+The following example shows the task graph for a simple data computation over four chunks:
-computation:

 .. code-block:: python
    :caption: *Visualising the task graph for a lazy computation.*